 Fluorine 19

-Atom - 2 weeks 1 day ago
+Atom - 3 months ago

 Fluorine 19 is the only stable isotope.
 The reason Fluorine is 19 and not 18 can be seen in the structure here.
 One side of the Carbon backbone nuclet has for the first time a so called "neutral 5-ending".
 The ending is capped by two Deuterium nuclets and has a fifth extra neutron that support that side from collapsing or re-balancing to the other side of the Carbon.
 This particular ending can be seen as the extra needed structural integrity to keep the shape stable.